whatisinternet/vim-auto-solarize/README.md

      ```vim
     let g:auto_solarize_start_dark = '1850'
     ```

+   You can set the time to any value, even lower than `g:auto_solarize_start_light`.
+Plugin is smart enough to work correctly with different time configurations.

 - **g:auto_solarize_togglebg_key** (Default: *'<F8>'*) - allows you to change
   key for toggling background between light and dark.
 Example: